emerald-dao/beginner-cadence-course/chapter3/day3/README.md

 Notice that if we had forgotten the `as &Greeting`, Cadence would yell at us and say "expected casting expression."
 This is because in Cadence, **you have to type cast when getting a reference**.

 Now, you might be wondering "doesn't a dictionary return an optional?
-Why aren't we unwrapping it with a `!` symbol?"
+Why aren't we unwrapping `&self.dictionaryOfGreetings[key]` with a `!` symbol?"
 The truth is, we don't have to.
-If there is no value at the `key`, it will fail anyways.
-So we can ignore that for now, although we'll talk a lot more about this later.
+If there is no value at the `key`, the optional will fail to type case to a `&Greeting` type.
+So we can ignore the optional case for now, although we'll talk a lot more about this later.

 Now that we can get a reference, we can get the reference in a transaction or script like so: